akhiljmedackal/github-slideshow/_posts/0000-01-02-akhiljmedackal.md

 layout: slide
 title: "Welcome to our second slide!"
 ---
-"Flow like a butterfly , sting like a bee"
-Use the left arrow to go back!
+"Flow like a butterfly , sting like a bee"-Mohamad Ali Use the left arrow to go back!